 Moodle runs on Windows, Linux, iOS, Android, or any device with a web browser.
 For information on browsers, please visit the LSU ITS Web Browser Recommendation page.

 Google Chrome and Firefox are the recommended browsers for Moodle 3 at LSU.
-We also recommend that you have Adobe Flash installed and enabled, and that Javascript is enabled.
+We also recommend that you have Javascript is enabled.

 Software